 Academic achievement and the completion of educational goals are largely dependent upon the physical and psychological well-being of the student.
-The goal of the Health and Psychological Services, located in the Student Administration Center, A362, is to provide care from a holistic perspective that enhances personal health and wellness, promotes academic success and enables students to realize career aspirations.
+The goal of Health and Psychological Services, located in the Student Administration Center, A362, is to provide care from a holistic perspective that enhances personal health and wellness, promotes academic success and enables students to realize career aspirations.
+The Health and Psychological Services team consists of a family nurse practitioner, consultant physician, registered nurses, health educator, licensed clinical health psychologist and doctoral level psychologists in training.
+The nurse practitioner, physician and psychologist are available to diagnose, treat and refer all Harper College students as necessary.

-Health and Psychological Services is directed by a registered nurse and a licensed clinical psychologist.
-A nurse practitioner and consulting physician are available to diagnose, treat and refer all Harper College students as necessary.
-Registered nurses regularly provide assessment and treatment for acute and chronic health issues.
-They conduct tests for strep, mono, pregnancy, as well as communicable and sexually transmitted diseases.
-Doctoral level interns and externs in clinical psychology are available to provide evaluation, treatment, and referral to students currently enrolled in 6 or more degree or ESL credit hours in Fall or Spring semesters, or in 3 or more degree or ESL credit hours in Summer semester
+Health care services offered include physical examinations, treatment of acute illness, pap tests and tests for strep, mono, pregnancy, as well as communicable and sexually transmitted diseases.
+Doctoral level externs in clinical psychology are available to provide evaluation, treatment, and referral to students currently enrolled in six or more credit hours in Fall or Spring semesters, or in three or more credit hours in Summer semester.